Minneapolis, Minnesota April 1999

 “I think you said okay.
 So, I’ll talk to you then.
 And by the way, I’m here in Minneapolis.
 Bye.”

-Stunned, I flipped my phone shut, dropping it in my purse as I sat back with my legs doubled under me, considering this might really be one of my bizarre dreams.
+Stunned, I flipped my phone shut.
+Sitting back, my legs doubled under me, I dropped the phone in my purse and considered this might really be one of my bizarre dreams.
 I buried my fingertips in the thick, amber-colored carpet, searching for solid ground.
 I hadn’t dreamed about Carson in quite a while.
 How unfair for him to pop into my waking life when I could be on the brink of an honest to goodness relationship with someone.

-Wesley murmured in his sleep and jarred me out of my self-pitying reverie.
+Wesley murmured in his sleep, one sinewy arm draped across his chest, the other cradling his head, and jarred me out of my self-pitying reverie.

 Damn Carson.
-I’d been happily floating along on my calm lake of new relationship when, plunk, Carson dropped like a rock, causing disturbing ripples.
-It had been eighteen years since I felt the way I did about Carson, good or bad, through five years of marriage.
-Eighteen years of meaningless relationships, including a close brush with the altar, couldn’t compare with the Carson years.
+I’d been happily floating along on a serene lake when, plunk, Carson dropped like a rock, causing disturbing ripples.
+In nearly two decades, no one came close to how I felt about Carson.
+Although I’d had one close brush with the altar, nothing compared with the five Carson years.

 What the hell was he doing in Minneapolis?
 He belonged in Las Vegas.
-How the hell did he get my cell phone number, and how did he know where I lived?
-Maybe he found me through the company that mailed me my puny royalty checks each month?
+How the hell did he get my phone number, and how did he know where I lived?
+Maybe he found me through the company that mailed me my puny royalty checks from the songs we wrote together each month?
 That didn’t make sense either.
 Those checks went to my mother’s address in Phoenix.

 Wesley stirred beside me.

-I looked at his youthful, forty-five-year-old face, dark hair falling across his smooth forehead, and watched him smile in his sleep.
-His enviable long lashes, a mottled mix of colors in gray, brown, and auburn, didn’t match his dark hair, but then, as a man of mixed elements, not only in looks but also in personality, the color combination suited him.
+His youthful, forty-five-year-old face, with dark hair falling across his smooth forehead, broke into a smile as he slept.
+His enviable long lashes, a mottled mix of gray, brown, and auburn, didn’t match his dark hair.
+But then, as a man of mixed elements not only in physical appearance but also in personality, the color combination suited him.

-A self-made, twenty-first century millionaire should be polished and have attitude.
+A self-made, twentieth century millionaire should be polished and have attitude.
 Quite the opposite with Wesley.
 When he touched me, my skin tingled, and I got a little catch in my chest like I should get from a man I honestly cared about.
 It didn’t hurt that he liked to shop and we were friends.
 How often can you say that about a man you’ve slept with?
 I called him quirky and fun.
 So what if I couldn’t classify last night’s bedroom frolics as stop-the-world-and-give-me-a-chance-to-breathe sex?
-The lovemaking was the solid orgasmic kind of sex, which would do nicely.
+The lovemaking was the solid orgasmic kind, which would do nicely.
 Carson had been the last of the world-stopping sex, at least for the first four years of our marriage.
-I grasped at the fifth year as our relationship deteriorated into a tangled, traumatic mess.
-But even then, we still had romance novel sex.
+I grasped at the fifth year as we’d deteriorated into a tangled, traumatic mess.
+But even then, we’d still managed romance novel sex.

-Daddy said sex is ninety-percent of any good relationship.
+Daddy’d said sex was ninety-percent of any good relationship.
 My mother and father were married fifty-eight years.
 Until he died.
-But Daddy didn’t explain the other ten-percent.
-I happen to think the other ten-percent kept them together so long.
-Having been married twice, not to mention countless relationships, I would say that ten-percent had been more than elusive.
+But Daddy hadn’t explained the other ten-percent.
+I happened to think the other ten-percent kept them together so long.
+Having been married twice, not to mention countless relationships, I had to admit the left-over ten-percent had been elusive for me.

-Basically, I wanted to experience the elusive ten-percent.
+At gut level, I wanted to experience the unreachable ten-percent.
 And travel.
-Or work in travel.
-But mostly, all I ever wanted, my very first realization of what I wanted, revolved around being happily married.
-My vision always included the white picket fence, the pink apron, and two darling children playing at my feet waiting for Daddy to come home.
+Or a career in travel.
+But mostly, all I’d ever wanted, my very first realization of what I wanted, revolved around being happily married.
+My vision included the white picket fence, the pink apron, and two darling children playing at my feet waiting for Daddy to come home.
 I watched way too many old forty’s movies as a girl.
-I’d held on to the vision far too long—the white paint on the picket fence faded, peeled, and the fence finally fell down.
-What I still wanted could be summed up in the words of an old Ella Fitzgerald recording, “Follow my lead, oh how I need, someone to watch over me.
+I’d held on to the vision far too long—the white paint on the picket fence had faded, peeled, and the fence finally fell down.
+But I couldn’t help yearning for what Ella Fitzgerald sang about in an ancient recording I remembered hearing my mom sing, “Follow my lead, oh how I need, someone to watch over me.

-I turned to watch the curtains shiver with a light breeze, the slightly-opened window letting in the cool, spring air, heavy with the woodsy scent of sugar maples and oaks.
+The curtains rustled with a light breeze coming through the slightly-opened window.
+Goosebumps rose on my arms from the cool, spring air, heavy with the woodsy scent of sugar maples and oaks.
 Or so I guessed.
-For all I knew, the smell could’ve been lilacs and peonies.
-Having been an apartment-dwelling-Arizona-raised person, I had no idea exactly what I smelled in Minnesota, but I liked it.
-If I got out of bed to look out the window, I would’ve seen the late morning sun glinting off Cedar Lake, warming the apartment building Wesley called home.
+For all I knew, the scent could’ve been lilacs and peonies.
+Having been an apartment-dwelling-Arizona-raised person, I had no idea what I smelled in Minnesota, but I liked it.
+If I got out of bed to peer out the window, I would’ve seen the late morning sun glinting off Cedar Lake, warming the apartment building Wesley called home.

 Wesley’s leg rubbed against mine, and I sensed him watching me.